pskopnik/Git-Deployment-Handler/README.md

     # cd /var/lib/gitolite/repositories/website.git/hooks
     # git-dh-pr --install

-After the setup with `git-dh-pr` the `gitdh.conf` file in the `gitdh` branch is automatically used as the configuration file. *Unfortunately this setup doesn't support cron _yet_, please check tomorrow again.*
+After the setup with `git-dh-pr` the `gitdh.conf` file in the `gitdh` branch is automatically used as the configuration file.
+The `git-dh-pr` command can also create the post-receive hook in another directory and with another name:

+    # git-dh-pr --install --name hooks/post-receive.gitdh

-A static setup still can be used, see docs/post-receive.static for an example.
+A static setup still can be used, see docs/post-receive.static as an example.
+A file like docs/post-receive.static has to be created with the name `post-receive` in the hooks/ directory of the git repository.

 ##`cron` Setup